JeremiahKaren/35percent.github.io/_posts/2019-10-17-day-of-decision-for-elephant-shopping-centre.md

 ---
 ![](http://35percent.org/img/screenshot_leaflet.png)

-The [legal battle](http://35percent.org/2019-03-05-elephant-shopping-centre-judicial-review/) to quash the planning permission for the demolition and redevelopment of the shopping centre reaches the High Court next week, when a judicial review hearing is scheduled for the 22 and 23 October, after being postponed from July.
+The [legal battle](http://35percent.org/2019-03-05-elephant-shopping-centre-judicial-review/) to quash the planning permission for the [demolition and redevelopment of the shopping centre](http://35percent.org/shopping-centre) reaches the High Court next week, when a judicial review hearing is scheduled for the 22 and 23 October, after being postponed from July.
 The challenge is supported by the [Up the Elephant campaign](http://35percent.org/uptheelephant), the [Public Interest Law Centre](http://www.pilu.org.uk/) and [Southwark Law Centre](http://www.southwarklawcentre.org.uk/), as well as by the [35% Campaign](http://35percent.org/2019-07-03-why-we-are-challenging-elephant-and-castle-plans-in-court/).
 The challenge will be presented by barristers [Sarah Sackman](https://www.ftbchambers.co.uk/barristers/sarah-sackman) of Francis Taylor Building and [David Wolfe QC](https://www.matrixlaw.co.uk/member/david-wolfe/) of Matrix Chambers.

 A [demonstration of support](https://twitter.com/uptheelephant_?lang=en) is being held on **Tues 22 October 9am**, outside the [Royal Courts of Justice, Strand, WC2A 2LL](https://goo.gl/maps/cW7PHZiFmzs96Vbx7).
 There is a [free coach to the protest](https://www.facebook.com/events/2400323290216792/) - departing **8am, from outside the Metropolitan Tabernacle**, opposite the Northern line tube station (**text/phone 07792786192 to reserve a place**).

 ## Traders are being lost

-The High Court will decide whether or not the Southwark Council's decision to award the permission to developer and shopping centre owner Delancey was lawful.
+The High Court will decide whether or not Southwark Council's decision to award planning permission to [offshore developer Delancey](http://35percent.org/2014-05-05-manx-connections-the-off-shore-home-of-the-elephants-developers/) was lawful.
 Delancey proposes to build shops, homes and much else besides, including a new Northern Line tube entrance and new college campus for the London College of Communication.
 But Delancey's big plans have very little in them for local people, those who are living and working at the Elephant now.

 ![](http://35percent.org/img/traderscompsk.jpeg)